noahehall/theBookOfNoah/databases/_redis.md

             linsert listName after curValue newValue
             # throws error if listName doesnt exist, else does what you think it does
             lpushx listName value
+        # DELETE
+            # remove the first occurrence of value from listName
+            lrem listName 1 value
+            # remove all occurences of value from listName
+            lrem listName 0 value
+            # remove the last 3 occurences of value
+            # double check this
+            lrem listName -3 value